zalando/postgres-operator/docs/cluster_manifest.md

 ------------------

 A postgres manifest is a `YAML` document.
-On the top level both individual parameters and parameter groups can be defined  Parameter names are written in camelCase.
+On the top level both individual parameters and parameter groups can be defined.
+Parameter names are written in camelCase.

 ### Cluster metadata